rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Notice that the XPath for retrieving the domain ends with ``saml2:AttributeValue[1]``, while the XPath for retrieving the list of roles ends with ``saml2:AttributeValue``.
-This is because you want a single value for a domain, but you want a list of roles.
+This structure is because you want a single value for a domain, but you want a list of roles.
 Without the ``[1]`` at the end, the XPath returns every ``AttributeValue`` in a SAML assertion for a domain.
 The ``[1]`` signifies that you are only interested